Protecting Cognition and Memory

 A blood test now gives your health professional a simple yet reliable tool to identify at-risk patients.
 A vitamin D deficiency can be corrected if found early, with a good chance progression from MCI to dementia will be slowed or avoided.

 Natures Vitamin Store

 The dangers of sun exposure and skin cancer have us all aware of the importance of regularly wearing sunscreen.
-What no one told us is while we practice good skin health we are also blocking our prime source of vitamin D. If you mix in low absorption from diet sources with seasonal or geographical limitations to sunlight then you may be headed for vitamin D deficiency.
+However, no one told us that while we practice good skin health, we are also blocking our prime source of vitamin D. If you mix in low absorption from diet sources with seasonal or geographical limitations to sunlight.
+You may be headed for vitamin D deficiency.

 Vitamin D2 or D3?

-In the past, a physicians first choice was ergocalciferol for vitamin D deficiency.
-But studies have proven Cholecalciferol (vitamin D3) to be more potent, longer active life and closer to naturally synthesized vitamin D3.
+In the past, a physician’s first choice might have been ergocalciferol for vitamin D deficiency.
+But studies1 have proven that Cholecalciferol (vitamin D3) is more potent, has ais more potent, has a long active life, and is closer to naturally synthesized vitamin D3.
 Modern formulas come from irradiation of 7-dehydrocholesterol from lanolin and chemical conversion of cholesterol.